 My own births showed me how the transformation of pregnancy, birth, and postpartum can feel.

 Guiding and holding families in their own unique birthing has come from experience, perspective, and time.
-I’ve been on a doula path since 2014.
-Starting that journey gathered up a lot of different threads for me – working as a biologist, fascination with how humans and the world work, building community after traveling and feeling rootless, experiencing vulnerability and growth and feeling what it feels like to have support, and to be without it.
+Starting on a path to doula work gathered up a lot of different threads for me – working as a biologist, fascination with the beauty in growth and change, building community after traveling and feeling rootless, experiencing complete transformation in my own birthing, and feeling what it feels like to have support, and to be without it.
 Every step teaches something new.
-In this time, I’ve supported more than 100 births, before and during the pandemic, and many additional families in pregnancy, postpartum, and lactation.
+For nearly 8 years, it’s been an incredible honor and joy to be invited to attend families navigating big life moments.

 Please be in touch to talk more about the ways I have supported families like yours, in hospital, birth center and home births, unmedicated and medicated labors, VBAC, planned cesarean, medical complexity, multiples, pregnancy after assisted reproduction, and on journeys with loss or grief – in Missoula, the Bitterroot, and surrounding parts of Western Montana.

-Birth work is the best learning environment, but I also value continuing education and engaging with community.
-I maintain certifications with DONA International (birth & postpartum doula), ICEA (childbirth education), and TALPP (lactation counseling), and have dived deeply in to perinatal mental health (PSI), holding space for loss (Institute for Birth, Breath, and Death), guided self-inquiry through art (Birthing From Within), creating comfort and ease in pregnancy and birth (Spinning Babies), and the foundations of family-centered evidence-based care (Evidence Based Birth).
+Working directly with families is the best learning environment, but I also value continuing education and engaging with community.
+I maintain certifications with DONA International (birth & postpartum doula), ICEA (childbirth education), and TALPP (lactation counseling), and have dived deeply into the emotional and mental health needs of pregnant people and new parents (PSI), companioning through loss and grief (Institute for Birth, Breath, and Death), guided self-inquiry through art (Birthing From Within), navigating fertility and conception (BADT), creating comfort and ease in pregnancy and birth (Spinning Babies), and the foundations of family-centered evidence-based care (Evidence Based Birth).